A Nightmare on Elm Street 4: The Dream Master: Plot

-In 1988, a year after the events of the previous film, Kristen, Kincaid, and Joey have been released from Westin Hills and are back to their lives as normal teenagers with their families.
-However, Kristen believes Freddy Krueger will come back and when she dreams that she is in Freddy's old boiler room, she summons Joey and Kincaid into the dream.
-To reassure Kristen that Krueger is dead, Kincaid and Joey take her to Krueger's boiler room in the dream and show her that the boiler is cold.
-The next day, Kristen meets up with her boyfriend, martial arts enthusiast Rick Johnson, and their friends—Rick's shy and quiet sister Alice, Sheila, an asthmatic genius, and Debbie, an athletic girl who dislikes bugs.
-Kincaid and Joey confront Kristen at school about the dream.
-They tell her that their days of fighting in dreams are over, and if she continues she might accidentally bring Krueger back.
+In 1988, a year after the events of the previous film, Kristen, Kincaid, and Joey have been released from Westin Hills and returned to their normal lives.
+However, when Kristen dreams that she is in Freddy's old boiler room, she summons Joey and Kincaid into the dream, fearing that Krueger might be back.
+Joey and Kincaid, disgruntled, insist that Freddy is gone.
+The next day, Kristen meets with her boyfriend, martial arts enthusiast Rick Johnson, and their friends—Rick's shy and quiet sister Alice, Sheila, an asthmatic genius, and Debbie, an athletic girl who dislikes bugs.

+Kristen has become popular, while Kincaid and Joey are considered outcasts in school.
+Kincaid and Joey confront Kristen at school for pulling them into her dream and tell her that their days of dream hopping are over, and she might end up bringing Freddy back by mistake.